HubSpot/calling-extensions-sdk/README.md

 npm start
 ```

 ##### Launch the demo widget from HubSpot

 Navigate to the a contact/company page in HubSpot and launch calling, the demo widget should load inside an iFrame.

-### Using the Calling Extension SDK
+### Using the Calling Extensions SDK

-The Calling Extension SDK exposes a simple API for HubSpot and a Soft Phone to exchange messages.
+The Calling Extensions SDK exposes a simple API for HubSpot and a Soft Phone to exchange messages.
 The messages are sent through methods exposed by SDK and received through eventHandlers.

 #### Create an instance